devth/devth.github.com/about.md

 run internal automation.

 I'm obsessed with discovering better ways of expressing solutions to programming problems.
-I loath boilerplate, repetitive code or senseless abstraction.
+I abhor boilerplate, repetitive code or senseless abstraction.
 This has led me down a path of ongoing language discovery, from my early dark ages in Perl, JavaScript, Lingo and VB, to C# and ActionScript 3, Ruby and Python, Java, Scala with Scalaz, Clojure and ClojureScript, some Datalog, some